NM-TAFE/dip-web-application-development-classes/session-04/modules_exercise_starter/README.md

 - your repo you will use will be automatically created
 - clone the classroom repo to your local machine

-**if you are not using Github Classroom**

-- download the code from either the Class repo or the Blackboard shell

 ```bash
 git clone <repository-url>
 cd <repository-directory>